If you have suffered an injury or illness due to Service, you may be able to claim compensation.

 “They really helped with my compensation claim and made the process simple.
 Nice to know professionals are there to help and guide.”Aron Shelton, Legion beneficiary

-We can help you to claim any entitlement if you are the widow, widower, partner or dependant of someone who died as a result of Service in the Armed Forces.
+You may be entitled to compensation under these schemes if you are the widow, widower, partner or dependant of someone who died as a result of Service in the Armed Forces.

 For more information

 For all enquiries, call us on 0808 802 8080 or email us at firstname.lastname@example.org.

 Please note that we can also give you guidance and support if you're facing a Service inquest.

 Are you unhappy with the result of your compensation claim?

 If you want to dispute a compensation decision the Legion can support you through the process, helping to lodge an appeal, and representing you at the appeal tribunal if you wish.
 This is all free of charge.

 You can dispute a decision by appealing to Veterans UK.
 Once your appeal is lodged, the matter is heard and considered by a tribunal, (the War Pensions and Armed Forces Compensation Chamber) which will rule on the issue.

 Our contact centre can provide claim forms or refer you to a specialist advisor, call 0808 802 8080.

 If you're a Legion beneficiary who's sustained an injury, become unwell or gone through a bereavement in the last three years and you think it was caused by negligence, the Legion may be able to help you and/or your dependants to claim compensation.